Waiver of Undergraduate GPA in lieu of Graduate GPA

 - 8000–9999: Courses designed for post master's- or doctoral-level work.

-Students wishing to deviate from the regular registration limits listed above must submit written requests to the dean of the Graduate School for an exemption.
-The request should have the support of the student's graduate program.
+In order for a student to deviate from the regular registration limits listed above, the student's official academic advisor must submit a written request to the dean of the Graduate School for an exemption.

 Graduate students with external full-time employment should typically register for no more than two courses per term.
 Students and faculty advisors should bear in mind the following in considering exceptions to this registration recommendation: